MESAHub/mesa-website/02-prereqs.markdown

     ./install

 Note that there is no reason to use `sudo`.
 The MESA install does not require root privileges.
-Once it is done, you should receive the message
+Once MESA has finished installing, you should receive the message

     ************************************************
     ************************************************